Gedeonobae/alx-low_level_programming/0x0A-argc_argv/README.md

+C - argc, argv

+In this project, I learned about utilizing arguments passed to C functions with argc and argv as well as how to use __attribute__((unused)) or void to compile functions with unused variables or parameters.
+Tasks page_with_curl

     0. It ain't what they call you, it's what you answer to 0-whatsmyname.c: C program that prints its name, followed by a new line.